Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/jetstream-smile.gif width="500" height="280" />
 </div>

 Nerd fonts add glyphs and icons to your terminal, this will allow, for example, Neovim to render icons.
 Visit [their page](https://www.nerdfonts.com/) to learn more about them.
-We will need to install some of them, you can install and use any one that you want, but to install them I'll use the ones I use for my configuration.
+We will need to install some of them, you can install and use any one that you like.
+I'll use the ones I use in my configuration as an example installation procedure.

 First make a .fonts folder in the same directory where .config is, then download [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.2.2/JetBrainsMono.zip), [Products Sans](https://github.com/iamverysimp1e/fonts/raw/master/product-sans.zip) and all [Material Design Icons](https://github.com/google/material-design-icons/tree/master/variablefont) except the ones that end with .codepoints.
-Unpack them and place them in place them into `~/.fonts` or `~/.local/share/fonts.` Then run this command for your system to detect the new fonts:
+Unpack them and place them into `~/.fonts` or `~/.local/share/fonts.` Then run this command for your system to detect the new fonts:
 ```
 fc-cache -fv
 ```